 A two-part animated blood fest that pits the Hulk against Thor (and Loki) on their planet Asgard and Wolverine in his homeland Canada.

 The one Netflix series I’ve seen all the way through, I think the character’s meaningful dual identity as both hero and lawyer was well-served over the course of a TV series.
 Stardust alum Charlie Cox is strong.

 The animated movies mostly retell stories that have been frequented on paper, but this Doctor Strange picture brings up a whole new character, Stephen Strange’s younger sister April.

 My love for Hugh Jackman certainly elevates this movie.
 I think it’s actually pretty good, telling a worthwhile Wolverine origin story that turns Sabretooth into a sort of Loki-esque rival.
 Not honorably mentioned: “Deadpool.”

-My biggest problem with the X-Men movies actually isn’t the timeline —though that’s quite the hindrance— but rather the casting.
+My biggest problem with the X-Men movies isn’t the timeline —though that’s a colossal (pun!) mess — but rather the casting.
 Outside of some home runs like Patrick Stewart, Ian McKellen and Hugh Jackman, Fox has long struggled to cast the extensive X-Men roster.
 (Jennifer Lawrence taking this particular cake.)